 (b) is to take into account the possibility of work in either the public sector or the private sector.

-42. Restriction of death and disablement benefits
+42. Death and disablement benefits, restrictions on

 (1) If a Gold State Super Member who is subject to a health condition dies while still an eligible Gold State worker or ceases to be an eligible Gold State worker because of total and permanent disablement or partial and permanent disablement —